raselneck/kyoob/readme.md

 NoiseUtils library ((c) 2003-2005 Jason Bevins) can be found [here](http://libnoise.sourceforge.net/downloads/noiseutils.zip).

-See the `licenses` folder for full license texts.

 Images are (currently) taken from Minecraft and used for educational purposes only.
 Nothing malicious was intended.

+Skybox generated with [Spacescape](http://alexcpeterson.com/spacescape) and exported from Photoshop using NVIDIA's Photoshop Plugins.
+(For reference, the skybox texture order is: right, left, top, bottom, front, back.)

+Sky sphere model and HLSL code taken from [Creating a SkySphere](http://msdn.microsoft.com/en-us/library/bb464016.aspx), which is released under the Microsoft Permissive License (Ms-PL).

+See the `licenses` folder for full license texts.